V-Squared/V-Squared.github.io/diy/compare/aio-comparison.md

 ## Grand Summary {#grand-summary}

 Workstation all-in-ones are growing in popularity, looking to combine the speed of a workstation computer with the form factor of an all-in-one.
-With ViPC, we were on a specific mission when designing it; create a open modular system that could be used however the user deemed necessary.
-Current all-in-ones are limited by a key element: the locked down design impairs the upgradability and options people have with changing it (a key advantage to traditional desktop computing).
+With ViPC, we were on a specific mission when designing it; create an open modular system that could be used however the user deemed necessary.
+Current all-in-ones are limited by a key element: the locked down design restricts the upgradability and options people have with changing it (a key advantage to traditional desktop computing).
 ViPC combines these two ideas, making not only a case you can choose any components with, but in a sleek, space-saving design.

 # Spec Comparison Details {#spec-comparison}